11 best travel companies for women-only tours for 2025

 Wild Women tour group in Peru (Photo: Wild Women)

-Wild Women is run for women and by women, with women tour leaders and in-destination local guides (Photo: Wild Women)
+Wild Women is run for women and by women, with female tour leaders and in-destination local guides (Photo: Wild Women)

 The female-founded women’s travel tour company not only helps women travelers see the world, but it also employs women as tour leaders and in-destination guides.
 Additionally, Wild Women Expeditions chooses lodging, dining spots, and experiences owned or run by female entrepreneurs or women-led cooperatives on the itineraries.
 The company’s beginner-friendly Baja kayaking adventure in Mexico ranks as its most popular tour and tends to sell out.
 Other much-loved tours include a two-week journey through Morocco (including a camel ride), a horseback-riding tour in the Golden Circle of Southern Iceland, and an Inca Trail trek to Machu Picchu.

-Wild Women Expeditions also offers excursions to the Arctic and Antarctica in partnership with Adventure Canada and Quark Expeditions.
+Wild Women Expeditions also offers excursions to Antarctica in partnership with Quark Expeditions.
 While these specific expeditions are not 100 percent female-only, the women’s only travel groups from Wild Women Expeditions do partake in some experiences exclusive to them on these cruises.

 All of these women-only travel tours include accommodations, most meals, one or two female guides (depending on tour size), safety equipment and gear for all activities, ground transport, and park/temple entrance fees.
 Tour descriptions include an FAQ page and an “Is this trip right for me?” section outlining the physical requirements needed to enjoy the experience.
 The minimum age to book is 18 years old, but girls ages 15 to 17 may accompany a paying adult for a mother-daughter experience.